thalex/CTF-Write-ups/TAMUctf-2017/for50-siamese/README.md

+# TAMUctf: Stego50: Siamese

-Stego - 50 Points
+Stego - 50 Points (324 solves)

-The internet loves cats.
+> The internet loves cats.
 Whats not to love?

-# Write-up
+## Write-up

 let´s see what the type of [file](https://github.com/dbaser/ctfs/blob/master/TAMUctf-2017/for50-siamese/8ff4da2f7368f800)